danibram/trustly-client/README.md

         clientError: null
     };
 ```
-Always you will have last request and response.
+It seems to long but sometimes you must understand the request and the response.

-If *clientError* is filled, mean all errors except trustly errors.
+If *clientError* is filled, means that the error not comes from trustly.
 If *trustlyError* is filled, it will catch all information about the trustly error in this format (Example):
 ```javascript
     trustlyError = {